juliuschou/helloContainerWithFlaskAndScikitLearnApp/00FlaskRobertaApp.md

             - name: Publish Docker image
               run: |
-                echo "$DOCKER_PASSWORD" | docker login -u "$DOCKER_USERNAME" --password-stdin
+                echo ${{ secrets.DOCKER_TOKEN }} | docker login -u ${{ secrets.DOCKER_USERNAME }} --password-stdin
-                docker tag flask-roberta-app $DOCKER_USERNAME/flask-roberta-app:latest
+                docker tag flask-roberta-app ${{ secrets.DOCKER_USERNAME }}/flask-roberta-app:latest
-                docker push $DOCKER_USERNAME/flask-roberta-app:latest
+                docker push ${{ secrets.DOCKER_USERNAME }}/flask-roberta-app:latest
               env:
                 DOCKER_USERNAME: ${{ secrets.DOCKER_USERNAME }}
-                DOCKER_PASSWORD: ${{ secrets.DOCKER_PASSWORD }}
+                DOCKER_TOKEN: ${{ secrets.DOCKER_TOKEN }}

-This example workflow triggers on pushes to the `master` branch, builds the Docker image, runs tests, and then publishes the image to Docker Hub.

-Task 2: Modify the ONNX Container to Push to Docker Hub

-Step 1: Modify Docker Build Process

-1. Open the Dockerfile for your ONNX container.
-2. Add the necessary steps for logging in to Docker Hub securely using environment variables or secrets.

-Step 2: Push to Docker Hub

-1. Build the modified ONNX container:

-    `docker build -t onnx-container .`

-2. Tag the image for Docker Hub:

-    `docker tag onnx-container username/onnx-container:tag`

-3. Push the tagged image to Docker Hub:

-    `docker push username/onnx-container:tag`

-Replace `username` with your Docker Hub username and `tag` with the desired version.

-Please note that these steps provide a general outline, and you'll need to adapt them to your specific project's requirements and configurations.
+The DOCKER_TOKEN secret is expected to be a Docker access token that you've created in your Docker Hub account.
+Access tokens are more secure for automation and can be scoped to specific actions.

+Make sure you have added the DOCKER_USERNAME and DOCKER_TOKEN secrets in your GitHub repository settings.
+The DOCKER_USERNAME secret should be your Docker Hub username, and the DOCKER_TOKEN secret should be the access token you've generated for Docker Hub authentication.